CEO of parent company of Coach and Kate Spade resigns | Times Leader

 By ANNE D’INNOCENZIO

-NEW YORK (AP) — The parent company of the Kate Spade, Stuart Weitzman and Coach fashion brands said Tuesday that its chairman and CEO Jide Zeitlin has resigned from the company and board for personal reasons, effective immediately.
+NEW YORK (AP) — The CEO of the parent company of Kate Spade, Stuart Weitzman and Coach fashion brands resigned Tuesday citing allegations of misconduct by a woman with whom he had a relationship more than a decade ago.

-Zeitlin, who had been chairman since November 2014 of Tapestry Inc. took over as CEO in September 2019 after the New York-based company ousted its then-CEO Victor Luis.
+Jide Zeitlin had been Tapestry Inc.’s chairman since November 2014 and took over as CEO in September 2019 after the company ousted its then-CEO Victor Luis.

-Joanne Crevoiserat, chief financial officer, has been appointed interim CEO of Tapestry while the company searches for a successor.
+Joanne Crevoiserat, Tapestry’s chief financial officer, has been appointed interim CEO while the company searches for a successor.
 The company said it will look at both internal and external candidates.

 Todd Kahn, president and chief administrative officer and company secretary, will serve as interim chief executive officer and brand president of Coach.
 Andrea Shaw Resnick, global head of investor relations and corporate communications, has been named interim chief financial officer.

-In addition, Susan Kropf, the company’s lead independent director, has been appointed chair of the board.
+In addition, Susan Kropf, the company’s lead independent director, was appointed chair of the board, replacing Zeitlin.

+Shares in New York-based Tapestry Inc. closed up 4% in Tuesday trading.

 Follow Anne D’Innocenzio: